raspberrypilearning/sunset/en/step_3.md

 --- /task ---

 --- task ---
-**Test:** play around with diffenrt numbers to divide the mouse x by to how you want to change the size
+**Test:** check that the sun grows and shriks.
+Experiment with diffenrt numbers to divide by to how you want to change the size
 --- /task ---